Serpent seed: Medieval Judaism

-The serpent seedline doctrine's modern origins in British Israelism
+Modern origins in British Israelism

-British Israelism reintroduced a version of serpent seed beginning in the mid 1800s.
+British Israelism reintroduced a version of serpent seed beginning in the mid-1800s.
 A small circle of ministers in the United Kingdom first began to develop what they called "seedline" doctrine in the 1790s.
 The seedline teaching stated that two races of people lived upon the earth: a righteous pure seedline of people and an unrighteous impure seedline of people.
 The early teachings of the seedline doctrine did not offer an origin story for the two groups.
 The original form of British Israelism taught the belief that the Anglo-Saxons were descended from the lost tribes of Israel and were therefore part of the pure seedline.

 British Israelism traces its roots to Richard Brothers (1759–1824) who was one of the earliest promoters of the theology and published a tract on the topic in 1794.
 John Wilson (1788–1870), and Edward Hine (1825–1891) followed Brothers in promoting the doctrine in the mid-1800s and each of them also published books on the topic and acquired a large following within various Christian denominations.
 Elements of their teachings gradually became popular among members of the Church of England.
 Each of them published books on the topic and they also acquired a growing number of followers within various Christian denominations.
 According to the Anti-Defamation League, the earliest versions of the teaching did not seem to be racially motivated, but that began to change as the theology was introduced in the United States.
 The theology arrived in the United States through British Israelite evangelists in the mid-19th century.
 Rev. Joseph Williams (1826–1882), who immigrated from the UK to the USA, was probably the first such evangelist.
 He lectured on the subject in Boston from 1874 until his death in 1882.
 His teachings on the subject were published in two periodicals, The Trio and The Trumpet of Israel.
 Rev. Joseph Wild (1834–1908) immigrated from England to Brooklyn during the 1880s.
 He became the preeminent American promoter of British Israelism.
 He published multiple books on the subject and influence many white Americans with his teachings.